 Early identification of issues: Regular surveys also act as an early warning system, with any changes in overall sentiment an indicator of concerning developments.
 These are the things that you’ll want to get to grips with before they become more deeply rooted, disruptive issues.

 Employee wellbeing: The act of asking your team members about their opinions and feelings can have a positive impact on employee wellbeing.
-It shows that you’re committed to listing, willing to offer support, and ready to make changes.
+It shows that you’re committed to listening, willing to offer support, and ready to make changes.

 What questions should you include in an employee engagement survey?